Managed Cybersecurity Services for Canadian Businesses

 Why a single national cybersecurity program beats per-city engagements

-Most Canadian SMBs end up buying cybersecurity in pieces — an MSSP for the SOC, a vCISO consultancy for the policy work, a separate firm for the awareness training, an audit-prep partner for the SOC 2 or ISO/IEC 27001 work.
+Most Canadian SMBs end up buying cybersecurity in pieces.
+They use an MSSP for the SOC, a vCISO consultancy for the policy work, a separate firm for the awareness training, and an audit-prep partner for the SOC 2 or ISO/IEC 27001 work.
 The economics break down at scale.
 A single national program collapses six contracts into one and unlocks structural advantages that no per-city engagement can reproduce.

 1. Multi-tenant SOC, not per-client SIEM rebuilds.